Before contacting law enforcement, check with the missing person’s workplace, family members, friends, and usual hang-outs.

 Where Can I Dispose of Expired or Unused Prescription Medications?

-Each police substation has a dropbox in the lobby where you can safely dispose of medications (no needles).
+Each police substation has a dropbox in the lobby where you can safely dispose of pill form medications (no needles or liquids).
 Other locations within Pima County can be found on this map.

 What Does TPD Do Re: Immigration Enforcement?